arnedesmedt/vue-ads-table-tree/README.md

 all the children of one parent row.
 - Export all your table data, or the current state, to excel.
 - A lot of templates are used, so you can use custom components in rows, columns and or cells.
  All icons can also be customized.
+Be aware that the icon library [FontAwesome](https://fontawesome.com/) is not imported by the library.
+ You will have to import it by yourself.
 - The layout of the table can fully customized.
 All rows, columns, cells could have their own layout.
 You can even apply a layout for one specific row that will stay fixed after sorting.
 - The columns and rows are reactive.
 The only restriction is that you can't add child rows